 Democrats are eyeing the Colorado Senate seat currently held by Republican Cory Gardner as one of their top pick-up opportunities next year.
 Dating back to 2010, Democrats have carried every statewide election for president, governor, and senate in the state – other than Gardner’s two-point victory over incumbent Sen. Mark Udall (D) in 2014.
 With most election forecasters listing the race as a “toss up,” Democratic groups have been eager to tear down Gardner.
-Just last week, the Democratic Senatorial Campaign Committee launched a digital ad campaign targeting Gardner and several other vulnerable Republicans for their votes in favor of the 2017 Tax Cuts & Jobs Act.
+In May, the Democratic Senatorial Campaign Committee launched a digital ad campaign targeting Gardner and several other vulnerable Republicans for their votes in favor of the 2017 Tax Cuts & Jobs Act.
 Outside groups like Demand Justice and EMILY’s List have also set their sights on Gardner.

 Diana Bray is a clinical psychologist and environmental activist.
 She attended Middlebury College in Vermont, where she graduated with a BA in English Literature and Psychology.
 After receiving her graduate degree, Bray began working at American University.
 Bray said she began attending protests in 2006 and has been a political activist ever since.
 She launched her campaign in April 2019, promising to fight for the environment.